10 Things You Need to Know

 - 10.40.140 Vehicle left with motor running is prohibited.

-If a student needs to leave the school during school hours, they should bring a note from their parent/guardian to the office, stating the time the student needs to leave and the reason for leaving.
-A passport will be issued.
-This passport goes with the student to the appointment.and must be signed by the doctor, or dentist.
-It must be returned to the office when the student returns to school.
-Parents must come into the school office to sign their student out in order for them to be released.
+If a student needs to leave the school during school hours, parents/guardians should call the school or send a note to the office, stating the time the student needs to leave and the reason for leaving.
+Parents must come into the school office to pick up their student in order for them to be released.

 Late Pick Up

-If a parent is to be detained from picking a child up at dismissal time, the office should be notified so the child is not left standing outside the doors or at the curb.
-(The office is open from 7:30 A.M. until 4:00 P.M.)
+If a parent is to be detained from picking a child up at dismissal time, the office should be notified.
+Students not picked up by 3:20 are brought into the office to wait.
 Late pickups should be rare.
-If late pick ups become frequent, Kennedy staff will work with the family to address the issue.
+If late pick ups become frequent, Roosevelt staff will work with the family to address the issue.

 Picking Students up After School

-Parents, guardians and others authorized to pick up students may walk up to the sidewalk in front of the building or wait for their students outside their grade level exit doors.
+Parents, guardians and others authorized to pick up students may walk up to the sidewalk in front of the building, wait for their students on the back playground, or wait for their students outside their grade level exit doors.

 Bike and Skateboard Riding